 Reducing and preventing muck accumulation always starts with a properly sized aeration system.

 Unfortunately, in many older ponds or in ponds with nutrient rich water sources (i.e. pasture runoff) aeration alone isn’t always enough to reduce with existing sludge or to prevent future sludge accumulation.

 In these situations we recommend a monthly application of MD Pellets.

-A slow-release probiotic pellet designed to directly target the muck layer at the bottom of ponds, MD Pellets sink to the bottom and penetrate the sludge layer to deliver essential bio-stimulants and select bacterial cultures that speed the breakdown of organic debris and muck.
-This results in a reduction of the available internal nutrients on the bottom of waterbodies leading to improved water quality and clarity.
+Use a slow-release probiotic pellet designed to directly target the muck layer at the bottom of ponds.
+MD Pellets sink to the bottom and penetrate the sludge layer to deliver essential bio-stimulants and select bacterial cultures that speed the breakdown of organic debris and muck.
+This reduces the available internal nutrients in the sludge and the overall volume.
+Less sludge and nutrients leads to better water quality.

 MD Pellets are just one of the highly effective treatment products that Smoky Trout Farm keeps in stock.
-Contact us to find out if it is tight for your pond.
+Contact us to find out if it is right for your pond.

 #bioaugmentation #pondmanagement #algaeblooms #eutrophication